Using Social Media Data for Research: Potentials and Pitfalls (Online Workshop!)

 Location: Online via Zoom / Course language: English

-The activities and interactions of hundreds of millions of people worldwide are recorded as digital traces including social media data.
+The activities and interactions of hundreds of millions of people worldwide are recorded as digital traces including social media data from websites like Facebook, Twitter, Instagram, reddit and more.
 These data offer increasingly comprehensive pictures of both individuals and groups on different platforms, but also allow inferences about broader target populations beyond those platforms.
 Notwithstanding the many advantages, studying the errors that can occur when digital traces are used to learn about humans and social phenomena is essential.
-Incidentally, many similar errors also affect survey estimates, which survey designers have been addressing for decades using error conceptualization frameworks, most notably the Total Survey Error Framework (TSE).

 To help understand the utility of the error framework for digital traces, we apply it to diagnose and document errors in existing computational social science studies such as Understanding Political Opinion using Twitter and Using Search Queries for Inferring Health Statistics.

-We also ask participants to apply the error framework to hypothetical scenarios utilizing novel forms of digital traces like mobility data as well as their own area of research, using social media datasets openly available on the web.
+During interactive parts of the workshop, participants will learn to apply the error framework to hypothetical research scenarios (illustratively using social media datasets openly available on the web).

-Survey Methodology, Computational Social Science, Digital Traces, Representativeness, Measurement Errors
+Survey Methodology, Computational Social Science, Digital Traces, Representativeness, Measurement Errors, Data Collection

 Participants will hence gain insights on